iOS & Android · Case Study

 Challenge

-The app had to work reliably across the country.
-Different carriers, different GPS accuracies, different network conditions.
-A patchy connection should not silently drop a legitimate check-in.
+The app had to work reliably across the whole country, across different carriers, GPS accuracies and network conditions.
+A patchy connection should never silently drop a legitimate check-in, because in a compliance setting a lost check-in is a real problem for a real person.

 Solution

-A background sync queues check-ins when the phone loses signal.
-When the app reconnects, the queue drains.
-The admin never loses a legitimate check-in because of a cell tower outage.
+A background sync queues check-ins when the phone loses signal, and drains the queue the moment the app reconnects.
+The admin never loses a legitimate check-in because of a cell-tower outage, so a weak signal never turns into a false compliance failure.

 FAQ